 Interacting dimensions of geriatric assessment.

 Geriatric assessment differs according to the setting where the patient is being evaluated.
 In the hospital setting, the initial assessment is usually directed at the acute medical problem that precipitated the hospitalization.
 As the patient begins to recover and plans are initiated for discharge, other components (e.g., social support, environment) assume increasing importance in the assessment.
-The inpatient setting can be problematic for geriatric assessment because of the rapidly changing status of ...
+The inpatient setting can be problematic for geriatric assessment because of the rapidly changing status of several key ...